Dog Food Brands Recommended by Veterinarians

 With that said, this article will name arbitrary brands that are healthy for most canines.
 It will also explain why they are recommended.
-If you want more details about any of my choices, simply scroll down.
+If you want more details about any of my choices, scroll down.

-The nutrients required by your dog is contingent on many variables, including their medical history, coat and skin condition, weight, age, size, and breed.
+The nutrients required by your dog are contingent on many variables, including their medical history, coat and skin condition, weight, age, size, and breed.

 A vet will understand your pet’s specific needs.
 They can recommend dog food brands to maintain their health.
 A vet may also recommend pet supplements if certain nutrients cannot be obtained from dog food exclusively.

 Because of the size of the pet food market, there are no shortages of great products out there.
-Many of them provide blends for canines who have unique dietary requirements, sensitive stomachs, and skin allergies.
+Many of them provide blends for canines with unique dietary requirements, sensitive stomachs, and skin allergies.

 For more information about pet food humanization and commercial pet food safety, you are encouraged to listen to the following interviews:

 Owners can buy commercial pet food that contains essential vitamins and supplements.
 Chondroitin and glucosamine are a couple of supplements for older dogs and active canines, both of which are found in many dog foods.
-You can also make your own dog food if you understand what the process entails and what ingredients are necessary.
+You can also make your dog food if you understand what the process entails and what ingredients are necessary.

 I have selected ten dog food brands recommended by veterinarians, and I go over why I made the selections in more detail.
 The same criteria can be used when choosing what to feed your dog.
-However, as mentioned earlier, you are encouraged to speak with your veterinarian about making changes to your pet’s diet.
+However, as mentioned earlier, you are encouraged to speak with your veterinarian about changing your pet’s diet.